amandayhe/cuair-servo-frontend/README.md

-# Front-end Servo Diagram for Cornell Unmanned Air Systems Plane
+# Front-end Plane Servo Diagram

 A front-end diagram that visualizes servo data of the Cornell Unmanned Air Systems plane.
 Created using HTMl, CSS, and JavaScript, and knowledge of SVGs.